jholmes17/dh_fractionation/README.md

 ## Description/Overview

 This project was forked from planetarymike/chaffin_natgeo_mars_photochemistry and modified substantially to study the effects of atmospheric temperature and water vapor content on the D/H fractionation on Mars.
+We submitted a paper using this code to JGR: Plants on 16 July 2020.

 The code is a 1D photochemical model of the Martian atmosphere, with the only coordinate being altitude in the atmosphere.
 The model output is stored as .h5 files, in a matrix of species number density (rows) by altitude (columns).